Peixe2b/PWE/README.md

 ### ABOUT
 **PWE** is a simple and python game framework for creating games for desktop.
-It is an open-source re-implementation of the SDL2 based in Pygame.
+It is an open-source re-implementation of the SDL2 inspired in Pygame.

 <hr>